 You can educate yourself by visiting the ACCC’s site and searching under ‘franchise’.
-The ACCC has funded an online pre-entry franchise education program.
 This will help you decide whether franchising is for you.

 Don’t rely totally on any one source of information.
 Remember, there is always going to be another franchise opportunity so if you are not completely happy, do not rush into buying.
 Franchisors want satisfied and successful franchisees just as much as you want to be happy and run a profitable franchise.